Silicon Characterization

 Overview

-For RF designs, EM simulations are indispensable design/optimize/signal integrity tools.
-Silicon data are critical reference data to ensure design closure.
-Silicon data-based modeling tools have their own uncertainty and limits and can be best quantified and enhanced by EM tools.
+For RF designs, EM simulations become indispensable.
+Silicon data are important reference data to ensure design closure.
+Silicon data-based EM device modeling can be quantified and enhanced by EM tools.

-Typical foundry Silicon Characterization has their limits too.
+Typical Foundry Silicon Characterization has their limitations.
 From test key design, test key manufacturing, measurement to de-embedding, almost all manual work, long cycle, and hard to add new devices for different apps/frequencies.
 Uncertainty exists in the de-embedded results and de-embedding method.
-Therefore, customer changing requirements of high-quality silicon data are not met.
-Limited silicon data reference leads to uncertainty in-process data hence the uncertainty in EM design.
+Limited silicon data reference leads to uncertainty in EM design.

-Peakview-based Rapid Silicon Characterization approach provides a fast turnaround to support customer requirements, including proven flow and automation.
-High-quality silicon data with a quantified error margin of inherent methods are used.
-Reliable correlation with process information and EM simulations guarantees customer satisfactions.
+Peakview-based Rapid Silicon Characterization approach provides a fast turnaround to support customer requirements, including software and simulation based flow.
+High-quality silicon data with a quantified error margin of inherent methods are used and compared.
+Reliable correlation with process information and EM simulations enables customer satisfactions.

 Why PeakView-based silicon characterization?

-Lorentz Solution’s Peakview EM platform has been developed to support the automation of Silicon characterization.
-It has such powerful feature as automatic synthesis of DUT (device under test).
-Typical de-embedding methods are supported, while new de-embedding methods are extended.
+Lorentz Solution’s Peakview EM platform support the automation of Silicon characterization.
+It allows automatic synthesis of DUT (device under test).
+Typical de-embedding methods are supported, while new de-embedding methods can be developed and extended.

 Silicon Data Correlation

-PeakView LEM™ simplifies the process of complex system-level EM design, and comes close to unique sign-off quality that is bench-marked with measurements.
+PeakView LEM™ simplifies EM design, and comes close to sign-off quality with measurement data.
 Our products are seamlessly integrated into the IC design environment to support the advanced process nodes, thereby greatly facilitating the key steps for EM design.
-PeakView™ EM modeling solutions at 60 GHz and beyond continue to demonstrate excellent correlation to silicon data.
-Our EM design flows have been demonstrated in TSMC RF Reference Design Kits and test-keys, simulation and measurement results are matched from 40 GHz to 80 GHz.
+PeakView™ EM modeling solutions from DC to TeraHz frequency range demonstrate excellent correlation to silicon and golden simulation data.
+Our EM design flows have been demonstrated in TSMC RF Reference Design Kits and test-keys, simulation and measurement results.

 Silicon correlation for PA and LNA designs at 60 GHz using PeakView™ Transmission Line Models for TSMC 65nm process is shown below.
-Then at TSMC 20nm process, PeakView™ simulations of inductors with a variety of metal fill shapes and densities were compared to measurements.
-The result indicated a close match of silicon measurement for bottom plate capacitance when PeakView CMP was used for metal fill modeling.
+Then at TSMC 20nm process, PeakView™ simulations of inductors with a metal fill shapes and densities were compared to measurements.
+The result indicated a close match of silicon measurement when PeakView CMP was used for metal fill modeling.

 Silicon Correlations for PeakView™ Transmission Line Models for (a) PA Module (b) low-noise amplifier (LNA) designs shows closely matched between circuit simulation and silicon measurements at 60GHz